SeiryuZ/HemeWeb/documents/evaluation/README.md

   * [ ] Yes
   * [ ] No

-5. Familiar with operating web browser?
+5. Familiar with operating web browser (Chrome / Safari / IE / Opera)?
   * [ ] Yes
   * [ ] No